Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Toronto, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Toronto has experienced approximately 22 dwellings receiving development approval each year.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Toronto has experienced approximately 22 dwellings receiving development approval annually.
 Over the past five financial years, between FY-21 and FY-25, around 113 homes were approved, with an additional 5 approved so far in FY-26.
-The average number of people moving to the area for each dwelling built over these five financial years is approximately 0.8 per year.
+On average, 0.8 people have moved to the area each year for each dwelling built over these five financial years.

-This indicates that new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
-The average expected construction cost value of new dwellings is around $706,000, suggesting developers are focusing on the premium market with high-end developments.
-There have been approximately $1.6 million in commercial approvals this financial year, demonstrating the area's residential nature.
-Comparatively, Toronto shows substantially reduced construction activity relative to the rest of NSW, with 58.0% fewer approvals per person than the regional average.
+This indicates that new construction is meeting or exceeding demand, providing buyers with more options and enabling population growth that could surpass current expectations.
+The average expected construction cost value of new dwellings is $706,000, suggesting developers are focusing on the premium market with high-end developments.
+In FY-26, there have been $1.6 million in commercial approvals, reflecting the area's residential nature.
+Comparatively, Toronto shows significantly reduced construction activity relative to the rest of NSW, at 58.0% below the regional average per person.

 This limited new supply generally supports stronger demand and values for established dwellings.
-The composition of new development consists of approximately 64.0% standalone homes and 36.0% townhouses or apartments, with a growing mix providing options across different price points, from family homes to more affordable compact living.
-The estimated population density in the area is around 749 people per dwelling approval, reflecting its quiet, low activity development environment.
-Population forecasts indicate that Toronto will gain approximately 660 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+The composition of new development consists of 64.0% standalone homes and 36.0% townhouses or apartments, with a growing mix providing options across different price points, from family homes to more affordable compact living.
+The estimated population density is 749 people per dwelling approval, reflecting its quiet, low activity development environment.
+Population forecasts indicate that Toronto will gain approximately 671 residents by the year 2041, according to the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development